Lion: Group organisation

 The evolution of sociability in lions was likely driven both by high population density and the clumped resources of savannah habitats.
-The larger the pride, the more high-quality territory they can defend; "hotspots" are near river confluences, where they have optimal access to water, prey and vegetation cover.
+The larger the pride, the more high-quality territory they can defend; "hotspots" are near river confluences, where they have optimal access to water, prey, and vegetation cover.
 A study on three lion prides in a Zimbabwean wildlife reserve revealed that the dominant pride of 12 lions had the shortest average distance to water and the smallest home range of 130.35 km2; the smallest pride of four lions had the longest average distance to water and the largest home range of 174.6 km2.

-The area occupied by a pride is called a "pride area" whereas that occupied by a nomad is a "range".
+The area occupied by a pride is called a "pride area," whereas that occupied by a nomad is a "range".
 Males associated with a pride patrol the fringes.
 Both males and females defend the pride against intruders, but the male lion is better-suited for this purpose due to its stockier, more powerful build.
-Some individuals consistently lead the defence against intruders, while others lag behind.
+Some individuals consistently lead the defence against intruders, while others lag.
 Lions tend to assume specific roles in the pride; slower-moving individuals may provide other valuable services to the group.
 Alternatively, there may be rewards associated with being a leader that fends off intruders; the rank of lionesses in the pride is reflected in these responses.
 The male or males associated with the pride must defend their relationship with the pride from outside males who may attempt to usurp them.

 Asiatic lion prides differ in group composition.
-Male Asiatic lions are solitary or associate with up to three males, forming a loose pride while females associate with up to 12 other females, forming a stronger pride together with their cubs.
+Male Asiatic lions are solitary or associate with up to three males, forming a loose pride.
+In contrast, females associate with up to 12 other females, forming a greater pride together with their cubs.
 Female and male lions associate only when mating.
 Coalitions of males hold territory for a longer time than single lions.
 Males in coalitions of three or four individuals exhibit a pronounced hierarchy, in which one male dominates the others and mates more frequently.